drkittendorf/google_books/README.md

 ## DESCRIPTION

-This MERN stack website **showcases** Mongo Database, Express routing, React library and Node.js runtime environment as well as a Google API.
+This MERN stack website **showcases** a Mongo Database, Express routing, React library and Node.js runtime environment as well as a Google API.

 - AS AN AVID READER I WANT AN APP THAT ALLOWS ME TO SEARCH GOOGLE BOOKS AND ADD SELECTED ITEMS TO A LIST.